 Shared resources will be a defining characteristic of Rocky Corner.
-There are many ways we can share resources from buildings to garden spaces to appliances to vehicles.
+There are many ways we can share resources, from buildings to work to appliances to vehicles.

 A large common house is a key feature of cohousing communities.
 The common house serves as natural community center where we can socialize and share meals if we want to, and we can take advantage of common recreational facilities such as a library, an arts/crafts room, a woodworking shop, an exercise room, office space, a kids’ play room, a teen lounge, or a game room, among other ideas.